 Congratulations!
 You’re engaged.
 Before you go any further with your wedding planning, make sure you take care of the number one most important component of your big day: your wedding vows.
-Eighteen years ago, I was in your shoes and I know the drill…as soon as the ring was placed on your finger, visions of white chiffon gowns, four-tiered confections, and your nearest and dearest turning out a perfect rendition of the Git Up at your reception danced in your head.
+Twenty-one years ago, I was in your shoes and I know the drill…as soon as the engagement ring was placed on your finger, visions of white chiffon gowns, four-tiered confections, and your nearest and dearest turning out a perfect rendition of the Git Up at your reception danced in your head.

 Don’t Overlook Your Wedding Ceremony!